Prasana-sys/ysz_phSensor_Xiao_nRF52840/README.md

 Navigate to File > Preferences, and fill "Additional Boards Manager URLs" with the url below:
 https://files.seeedstudio.com/arduino/package_seeeduino_boards_index.json

-Open Boards Manager in Arduino IDE and install "Seeed nRF52 Boards" Board Support Package (BSP)
+Open Boards Manager in Arduino IDE and install "Seeed nRF52 Boards" Board Support Package (BSP).
+This repo is guaranteed to work with BSP version 1.1.11.

 Do not install the mbed-enabled BSP and if modifying code in this repo, only use the libraries provided in the non-mbed BSP!

 After installing the board package, navigate to Tools > Board and select "Seeed XIAO nRF52840".